stanfordroboticsclub/StanfordQuadruped/README.md

 ### Steps
 1. Set up the Raspberry Pi
-    - Follow the instructions on this repo the Pi's SD card: https://github.com/stanfordroboticsclub/RPI-Setup
+    - Follow the instructions on this repo to prepare the Pi's SD card: https://github.com/stanfordroboticsclub/RPI-Setup
-    - If you're not on Stanford campus, use
-        ```bash
-        sudo raspi-config
-        ```
-        to connect the Raspberry Pi to your home wifi network.
-It's important to connect to the internet over wifi and leave your ethernet port unused.
-This is because our UDPComms library checks that the ethernet adapter has a certain ip and subnet mask so it can do inter-process and inter-device communication.
+    - Note: It's important to connect to the internet over wifi instead of over ethernet because we modify the ethernet port's settings to allow us to use the UDPComms library for inter- and intra-device communication.
-    - Note: The robot code won't work without following the RPI-Setup instructions linked above because the robot's inter-process communication layer (UDPComms) needs the Pi to have a certain ethernet configuration.
 If you're having problems with the networking, specifically with UDPComms failing, check out this issue: https://groups.google.com/forum/#!topic/stanford-quadrupeds/GO5GPiBUcnc
 2. Connect to the Pi over SSH and check that it has access to the internet.
 If you're having trouble SSH-ing into the Pi, please check the instructions for setting the Pi's ethernet settings linked in the previous step.
     ```bash
-    ssh pi@10.0.0.10
+    ssh pi@10.0.0.xx
-    [then enter the default password: raspberry]
+    ```
+    - Here, "xx" is the IP address you chose for the Pi when running the install_packages.sh script.
+When prompted for the password, enter the default password "raspberry" or the one you set in the install_packages.sh script.
+    - Next, you can test for the internet connection:
+    ```bash
     ping www.google.com
     ```
     - If that doesn't work, do